jsreport/website/_posts/single-sign-on-with-keycloak.md

 }
 ```

-the final `jsreport.config.json` should look something like this (remember that you should replace the parts `<the secret your copied from keycloak>` with the values you copy from Keycloak)
+The final `jsreport.config.json` should look something like this (remember that you should replace the parts `<the secret your copied from keycloak>` with the values you copy from Keycloak).

 ```js
 {